RathodTej/Retail-Sales-Analysis-SQL-Project/README.md

 ## How to Use

 1. **Clone the Repository**: Clone this project repository from GitHub.
-2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
+2. **Set Up the Database**: Run the SQL scripts provided in the [`1.
+Database Setup`](https://github.com/RathodTej/Retail-Sales-Analysis-SQL-Project?tab=readme-ov-file#1-database-setup) file to create and populate the database.
 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 Explore and Modify: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.